false-schemers/wcpl/README.md

 ## C features that won't be supported

 - features beyond C90/ANSI-C other than the ones explicitly listed as supported
-- `#if`-category directives for conditional compilation
+- full-scale conditional compilation blocks, conditional directives inside WCPL functions and top-level expressions
 - token-based macros (expression-based macros work as described above)
 - bit fields
 - free-form `switch`: nothing but cases in curly braces after test will be supported